umee-network/docs/docs/learn-the-basics/blockchain-basics/what-is-blockchain.md

 ****

 Unlike other virtual record-keeping tools, blockchains are not maintained by a single person or an individual organization.
-Most blockchains are maintained by large networks of participants who don’t know each other.
-Different blockchain consensus mechanisms are used to ensure that blockchain infrastructure providers are financially incentivized to keep a blockchain operational and secure (as decentralized as possible).
+Most blockchains are maintained by large networks of participants with no centralized party to take charge or coordinate.
+Different [blockchain consensus mechanisms](/learn-the-basics/blockchain-basics/types-of-blockchains) are used to ensure that blockchain infrastructure providers are financially incentivized to follow a hard-coded rule and operate in the same (and only) way to keep a blockchain operational and securely decentralized.
 By aligning the interests between infrastructure providers and users, blockchains are able to maintain decentralization.

 The decentralized networks that blockchains run on help ensure that the data being added to the virtual record is accurate and cannot be changed.
 Data that is added to a blockchain is recorded by the entire network of participants in order to ensure it cannot be quietly manipulated or altered.
 Most of blockchain technology’s popularity can be attributed to its decentralized nature.
 Blockchain’s ability to maintain decentralization is what allows it to be trustless, accessible, and transparent while providing self sovereignty for users.